Eric Bauza

-Eric Bauza (born December 7, 1979) is a Canadian-American voice actor and comedian.
-His most-known roles include Stimpy on Ren and Stimpy "Adult Party Cartoon", Foop on The Fairly OddParents, Thunderbolt Ross on Iron Man: Armored Adventures, and Fozzie Bear on Muppet Babies.
-He is the current voice of many characters, including Bugs Bunny, Daffy Duck, Porky Pig, Marvin the Martian, Pepé Le Pew, Tweety, Speedy Gonzales, Henery Hawk, Barnyard Dawg, Woody Woodpecker, Boo-Boo Bear, Atom Ant, Luke Skywalker, and Dino.

-For his role in Looney Tunes Cartoons, Bauza won the first ever Children's and Family Emmy Award for Outstanding Voice Performance in an Animated Program.
+Eric Bauza (born December 7, 1979) is a Canadian voice actor based in the United States.
+He is mostly known for voicing several Looney Tunes characters, for which he won three Emmy Awards for his performances in Looney Tunes Cartoons (2020–2024), Bugs Bunny Builders (2022–present), and Teen Titans Go!
+(2024).
+Other notable roles include Puss in Boots in The Adventures of Puss in Boots (2015–2018) and Baby Fozzie in Muppet Babies (2018–2022).

 Early life

-Bauza is of Filipino descent.
+Bauza was born in the Toronto suburb of Scarborough on December 7, 1979, and is of Filipino descent.
+His father and grandfather were fans of classic cartoons such as Looney Tunes.
 He stated that watching Mr. Dressup while growing up inspired his creative side; Bauza would draw with the host of the show while he was watching it.

-Bauza was born and raised in the Toronto suburb of Scarborough.
 He attended Cardinal Newman Catholic High School (now St. John Henry Newman) in Scarborough, from 1993 to 1996.
 He graduated from Centennial College in 2000.